 Anglesey is packed with castles and lighthouses waiting to be explored.
 The main town, Beaumaris, is a UNESCO World Heritage Site – an exciting stop for history lovers.

 Bangor is just before Anglesey and is a major university town in the region.
-Come for cheap and cheerful grub.
-Stay for the best nightlife in North Wales.
+Come for cheap and cheerful grub and stay in Bangor for the best nightlife in North Wales.

 Well, wasn’t that a lot to take in?
 If you still have it in you, it’s only a couple of hours from Anglesey to Liverpool.
 Alternatively, you can drive on to the ferry to Ireland for more Celtic adventures.